 Lastly, make sure you have sharing buttons on your site, so its easy for visitors to share your article.

+II.
 Authority: Guest posting to build high quality backlinks

 Earlier, we talked about natural backlinks and social shares.
 These are “goodwill backlinks” where people have linked to you out of sheer goodwill.